Pachena DF/Radio in the 1930's. DF antennas outlined in black. Bowerman Photo

 Radio Beacon installed.

 1920 November Colonist reports station "has been closed."
-The closure was brought about by the shortage of radio operators and poor coverage.
+The closure was brought about by the station becoming redundant as Estevan and Gonzales/Victoria overlapped Pachena's coverage area.
 Station buildings and equipment were mothballed and left on station.
-The lightkeeper had moved into the abandoned radio operator's dwelling sometime in the last couple of years since his residence had burned down.

-1923 Station is reopened in September as a Direction Finding Station providing bearings on an 800 meter (375 kHz) transmission.
+1923 Station is reopened in September as a Direction Finding Station providing bearings on an 800 meter (375 kHz) wavelength.
 Average of 300 bearings a month are being made, according to Eddie Haughton, the B.C.
 Superintendent.
-News item in April mentions the DF station at Tatoosh (N.W. tip of Washington state is operational but is having difficulty finding trained staff.
+News item in April mentions the DF station at Tatoosh (N.W. tip of Washington State) is operational but is having difficulty finding trained staff.

 1924 H.M.C.S.
 Armentieres spent two weeks in September between Carmanah and Cape Beale working up the efficiency of the station's direction finder staff.

 1927 Hector Corriveau arrives from Bull Harbor as the new officer in charge.
 Hector brought with him his experience operating at the Cape Race and Canso DF stations in Nova Scotia.

 type G-3 D.F. receiver was installed and station was

 recalibrated.
 The battery room was enlarged and the